ThomasWDonnelly/WordPress-Theme-Customizer-Boilerplate/README.md

-WordPress Theme Settings and Customizer Boilerplate
+WordPress Theme Customizer Boilerplate
 =================================================

-Functional, but still not 100% done.

-The idea is to be able to change the options that show in theme settings page and theme customizer simply by changing contents of two arrays in get-options.php file.
+Theme Customizer Boiler plate you can use in your themes.
+For detailed explanation, check http://www.wpexplorer.com/theme-customizer-boilerplate/